 Before I even approach, I am aware of something in the situation that I want to return to but cannot pinpoint.
 It’s as if trying to marry the unconscious moment with the conscious action of photographing.
 I attempt to pay homage to the initial encounter I had moments before, knowing that I indelibly altered the landscape of experience just by deciding to click the shutter.
-In this sense it feels very much like wanting to steal the moment of clarity I experienced, while fostering a new representation of that moment via a photograph.
+In this sense, it feels very much like wanting to steal the moment of clarity I experienced while fostering a new representation of that moment via a photograph.

 During the act of photographing, I’m usually drawn by emotion and instinct.
 I rarely photograph with a specific intent in mind.
 When I see the image(s) solidified on film, I’m confronted with my own personal discernment.
-What about this image visually conveys the experience I had during the moment of depressing the shutter, and does it translate in print?
+What about this image visually conveys the experience I had during the moment of depressing the shutter and does it translate in print?

 Once I have my selects I scan the negatives with a drum scanner or Imacon, then hone the raw files in photoshop.
-I’m generally a purist in the sense that I do not like to alter my images from what is on film, opting to keep even distracting details in frame.
+I’m generally a purist in the sense that I do not like to alter my images from what is on film, opting to keep even distracting details in the frame.
 I only dust and tone the images, making them ready for digital c prints or archival prints.

 Why are you drawn to portraits?

 Unlike landscapes, compelling and allegorical, portraiture holds a dynamism for me that environmental photography rarely taps into.
 When I approach a scene devoid of people, I know what to expect, it’s static even if charged.
 I walk around the place making my mark on it, controlling the perspective; the depth and breadth of the space.
 But as soon as I interact with a person(s) as a subject, I am forced into a photographic collaboration.
-I have no idea how he or she might react to me as a photographer, or to being photographed.
+I have no idea how he or she might react to me as a photographer, or to be photographed.
 Sometimes people flat out say no to my request to capture them.
-The interaction is an ever-changing give and take between myself and the subject, most of which is subtly negotiated by feel rather than spoken words.
+The interaction is an ever-changing give and takes between myself and the subject, most of which is subtly negotiated by feel rather than spoken words.
 And while I have an image in mind, based on what I just saw in them before approaching, I’m forced to give up control.
 The portrait is up to the sitter as much as it is up to me.
-In that moment endless potential creates endless possibilities.
+At that moment endless potential creates endless possibilities.

 Perhaps because I am too close to the process of image-making; I cannot rightly think beyond myself and the photographs I create to give that a proper answer.
 Presuming to know what viewers will take away from my work, or claiming I know what I want to convey seems like an effete exercise.
-For me, photographing is a process of discovery rather than an execution of pre-determined concept.
+For me, photographing is a process of discovery rather than an execution of a pre-determined concept.

 The only direction I can give the percipient is that photographing is my personal, meandering, and sometimes faltering steps towards moments of clarity.
-Even while putting this show together, I felt the laborious and winding nature of traversing unknown surrounds only to map a tenuous course upon reflection.
+Even while putting this show together, I felt the laborious and winding nature of traversing unknown surroundings only to map a tenuous course upon reflection.